AadarshDevi/CISC191/H3/CareerExploration.md

 # Summary

-1. I have learned that for the jobs/internships I want to do, I need to know languages other than Java, Like C/C++ and Python.
+I have learned that for the jobs/internships I have to understand/learn:
+1. I need to know languages other than Java, Like C/C++ and Python.
 2. Learning how to design and build circuits
 3. Knowing microcontrollers and their firmware like Arduino, ESP32, Raspberry Pi, etc
 4. Understanding servers and cloud services